ToastyStudent/17-Homework/gist-template.md

 [\da-z\.-]

-* [\d]: A character class which will be addressed below; for all intents and purposes, it's equivalent to [0-9] which was covered above.
+* [\d]: A character class that will be addressed below; for all intents and purposes, it's equivalent to [0-9] which was covered above.

 * [a-z]: See above